 Drilling staff and citizens for urban flood scenarios.
 Finding and training reliable staff for a flood scenario requires significant resources.
 In addition, holding discussions with vulnerable communities about action plans for floods is important to maximise the effectiveness of contingencies.15

-Short-term actions (weeks, days, hours) i.e. nowcasting, short-term forecasting:
+Short-term actions (weeks, days, hours, minutes) i.e. nowcasting, short-term forecasting:

 Evacuation of low lying communities and health facilities.
 Up to 3 days may be required for an effective evacuation of a densely-populated urban area.